wp-plugins/custom-post-types-relationships-cptr/readme.txt

 == Upgrade Notice ==

-= 2.1 =
+= 2.3 =
-This version corrects on some expected functionality.
+This version corrects a minor bug from v2.2.